Chechgm/Chechgm.github.io/_posts/2019-03-30-generative-models.md

 ## Back to generative models and generative processes

 We have been worrying about how to build generative models and how to represent them with graphs, but we have forgotten that they also represent a probability distribution.
-Mathematically, this graph represents an equation:
+Mathematically, the graph introduced in the last section represents an equation:

 $$
 p(\mathbf{x}, \mathbf{z}, \beta \lvert \alpha) = p(\beta \lvert \alpha)\prod_{i=1}^{M=2}p(z_{i} \lvert \beta)p(x_{i} \lvert z_{i}, \beta)